elisasanzani/Software_and_Computing_Project/README.md

     $ cd Software_and_Computing_Project/
     $ sudo pip3 install -r requirements.txt
 ```
 Note: while the code can be run locally, given GPU availability and requirements, I suggest using [Google Colaboratory](https://colab.research.google.com/) to have a fast performance ensured.
 Open the .ipynb file and select Runtime -> Change runtime -> Set harware acceleration to GPU.
-Data and the model are downloaded, but in a local run can be called locally since they are available in this repo.
+Data and the model are downloaded, but in a local run can be fetched locally since they are available in this repo.

 <a name="mu2e-calo"></a>
 ## The Mu2e experiment and its calorimeter